 Caregivers — spouses, friends, children, siblings, parents or anyone helping provide care — play an important role in a cancer patient’s journey.
 As a caregiver, you must take care of yourself in order to support your loved one.
-These Caregivers support resources can help.
+These support resources can help.

 Find ways to care for yourself.
 You can choose to meet with or without the patient you’re supporting.
 We have counselors and chaplains ready to help.